pedrofneves/Getting-and--Cleaning--Data-Assignment/CodeBook.md

 selectedData[,"activity"] <- mergedActivity
 ```

-At last, we have to load the labels of each activity, with its corresponding code, and transform the code into label (character) using factor method:
+At last, we have to load the labels of each activity, with its corresponding code, and transform the code into label (factor) using factor method:

 ```
 activityLabels <- read.table(file.path(workDirectory,"./activity_labels.txt"),header=FALSE,colClasses="character")
 selectedData$activity <- factor(selectedData$activity, levels = activityLabels$V1, labels = activityLabels$V2)
 ```

-We can do the same for the "subject" information:
+We can do the same for the "subject" information (note that subject has no label, it's just a numeric group):

 ```
 testSubjects <- read.table("./test/subject_test.txt",header=FALSE)